abhishek-kumar-code/Redfish_Public/Specification.md

 The `ManagerAccount` resource contains a `PasswordChangeRequired` boolean property to enable this functionality.
 Resources that have the property set to `True` shall require the user to change the write-only `Password` property in that resource before access is granted.
 Manufacturers including user credentials for the Service may use this method to force a change to those credentials before access is granted.

 When a client accesses the Service using credentials from a `ManagerAccount` resource that has a `PasswordChangeRequired` value of `True`, the Service shall:
-* Allow a Session login and include a `@Redfish.Message` object in the response containing the `PasswordChangeRequired` message from the Base Message Registry.
+* Allow a Session login and include a `@Message.ExtendedInfo` object in the response containing the `PasswordChangeRequired` message from the Base Message Registry.
 This indicates to the client that their session is restricted to performing only the password change operation before access is granted.
 * Allow a PATCH operation on the `ManagerAccount` resource to update the `Password` property.
 If the value of `Password` is changed, the service shall also set the `PasswordChangeRequired` property to `False`.
-* For all other operations, the Service shall respond with status code [403](#status-403) and include a `@Redfish.Message` object containing the `PasswordChangeRequired` message from the Base Message Registry.
+* For all other operations, the Service shall respond with status code [403](#status-403) and include a `@Message.ExtendedInfo` object containing the `PasswordChangeRequired` message from the Base Message Registry.

 #### Async tasks